 This Genset is conservatively rated like most military gear.
 Here powering a 150 watt quartz shop light – no problem.
 Note the completely shielded ignition system and all metal construction; it radiates no RFI ignition noise into nearby HF receivers.
 Honda take note!

 It will run at full load for 1.4 hours on its internal fuel tank.
-It also includes a fuel selector valve that can select an external fuel source such as this 1 gallon fuel tank.
+It also includes a fuel selector valve that can select an external fuel source such as this 1 gallon fuel can.
 Very handy, that will run the generator for over 12 hours.
 The specified lube is SAE 30 weight oil mixed 32:1.
 I am using synthetic oil in the mix at 40:1 as a better alternative using modern lubrication chemistry.

 As deployed in a field Op powering the AN/GRC-109 at a remote Safe House: